Code-Institute-Submissions/Meet-The-Adventure/README.md

 ### Acknowledgements
 * Thx to my mentor for walking me through how I should work on this.
 I had totally other plans in mind before the first call.
 * And Thanks to all on slack.

+### Additional info
+Sens there is a deadline I want to add an issue I have had.
+Last few days I have been in bed with some sort of food poisoning and havent been able to work as much as I wanted.
+Overall everything should work and look good but there might be some issues here and there of which should be adressed in the Known bug section.